 Any buyer who has the funds or can qualify for a loan is eligible to purchase a HUD home.
 While investors may purchase these properties, HUD homes are first offered to owner-occupant buyers, meaning, buyers who plan to make these homes their primary residence.
 However, they may not have purchased another HUD home in the last 2 years and must live in their newly purchased home for at least 1 year.

-In order to further motivate individuals to purchase HUD homes, the agency provides certain incentives to home buyers.
+As part of the home buying process, many of those interested in purchasing property may be on the lookout for first-time home buyer programs or other forms of assistance with their real estate expenses.
+In order to further motivate individuals to purchase HUD homes, the agency offers these types of incentives to some buyers.
 Some of the grants, vouchers and buyers programs that HUD offers include: